elba7r/system-v9/erpnext/docs/user/manual/en/customize-revalue/print-format.md

 Editing a Print Format is a long discussion and you will have to know a bit of HTML, CSS, Python to learn this.
 For help, please post on our forum.

 Print Formats are rendered on the server side using the [Jinja Templating Language](http://jinja.pocoo.org/docs/templates/).
 All forms have access to the doc object which contains information about the document that is being formatted.
-You can also access common utilities via the Revalue module.
+You can also access common utilities via the frappe module.

 For styling, the [Bootstrap CSS Framework](http://getbootstrap.com/) is provided and you can enjoy the full range of classes.